Jahans3/use-simple-state/README.md

 ```

 ## Async Actions
-Comes with built-in support for asynchronous actions by providing a `redux-thunk`-like API.
+Comes with built-in support for asynchronous actions by providing an API similar to `redux-thunk`.

 If a function is passed to `dispatch` it will be called with `dispatch` and `state` as parameters.
 This allows us to handle async tasks, like the following example of an action used to authenticate a user: